insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PartType|Page|
 |PagePartID|Web Product Details CP Page|

 b) We have added our Extension page `Web ProductWebsites Page` (33064466) as a part type with name `ProductWebSites`.
 Click on Property button and the ProductWebSites window appears.
-   Page Web ProductWebsites Page SubPageLink field is `ItemNo.` and base page SubPageLink field is `No.`
+   Web ProductWebsites Page lists SubPageLink field as `ItemNo.` and base page SubPageLink field as `No.`

 ![manualchange-itemcard2](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard2.png)